Techgrind-Sharlyne/Techgrind-Sharlyne/README.md

 # 👋🏽 Hi, I'm Sharlyne Agini – Full-Stack Developer & Systems Architect

 💼 Founder @ **Techgrind Technologies**
-🎓 Creator of **Crestfield International Institute Of Technology** – equipping the next generation with tech skills
+🎓 Creator of **FutureCode Academy** – equipping the next generation with tech skills
 🛠 I specialize in **real-world business solutions** that are deployed, secure, and scalable.

 ---